Xinobi-spec/Xinobi-spec/README.md

 - 👋 Hi, I’m @Xinobi-spec
 - 👀 I’m interested in Python data science , Machine learning , Aritificial intelligence , web development , cyber security and ethical hacking.
-- 🌱 I'm basic to intermediate python coder , and intermediate in python programming with django , rest and vue.
+- 🌱 I'm basic to intermediate python coder , and intermediate in python programming with django and tailwind.
 - My fiverr profile is name is xinobi760 , instagram is xin0bii , Facebook is Asad Zubair.
 - Gmail is itshack0966@gmail.com and asadzubair84@gmail.com